klostest/RAIA/README.md

 - model_name = 'smoothInterp';
 - date_method = 'spring_fall_red';
 - percentiles = [0.1 0.5 0.9];

+Note that the percentiles here refer to spring; in fall the date of maximum RCC is reported as the phenology date.
+These analysis functions show graphs of the curve fit and phenology dates and were designed to show 30 total trees; please adjust the subplot grid as necessary.

 ## References:
 This is the most pertinent reference for this library of code, reporting on phenology analysis of individual trees: